malicehightopp1/AquaRush/README.md

 - Boat selection menu UI needs polishing on different resolutions.
 ---
 # future plans
 For this project id like to push it out to itch.io and make an actual game of it.
-Id also liuke to push out versions for phone as well.
+Id also like to push out versions for phone as well.
 Game wise id like to push for a complete shop system for the player to buy boats, collectables, and or powerups to use, I think this would be a good addition adding some flexiablity for the player in the game and visual appeal to the game.
 Id like to generally push for better graphics in the future i believe this would up the want to play the game in the players eyes.

 ---
 # credits